Argo CD template

 2.2.
 Deploy Setup

-The following tutorial uses the example app "sock-shop" from Argo CD to demonstrate:
+The following tutorial shows you how to bring up the example app sock-shop from Argo CD with one-click deployment.

 1. Input app_name with a name of your app (e.g., sock-shop).